 This policy also applies to management of staff with regards to internal promotions, training, opportunities for advancement, and terminations.
 It also applies to our interactions with outside vendors, subcontractors and the general public.

-The deadline for applying is 11:00 pm Pacific Standard Time on Thursday, May 17h.
+The deadline for applying is 11:00 pm Pacific Daylight Time on Tuesday, August 6th.
 Submitting earlier is advantageous as we will review applications as we receive them.

 Thank you for reviewing this listing.
 Please share it with others you know who might be interested.
 We look forward to hearing from you.